 In general, sex workers have comparatively high numbers of sexual partners compared with the general population.
-However, this does not necessarily increase their likelihood of becoming infected with HIV if they use condoms consistently and correctly.6 In 2012, 44 countries reported a median condom use of 85%, up from 78% in 2009.7
+However, this does not necessarily increase their likelihood of becoming infected with HIV if they use condoms consistently and correctly.7

-The clients of sex workers also act as a 'bridge population', transmitting HIV between sex workers and the general population.
-High HIV prevalence among the male clients of sex workers has been detected in studies globally.10 11 12
+The clients of sex workers act as a 'bridge population', transmitting HIV between sex workers and the general population.
+High HIV prevalence among the male clients of sex workers has been detected in studies globally.13 14 15

 Social and legal factors

-Sex workers are often stigmatised, marginalised and criminalised by the societies in which they live, and in various ways, these factors that contribute to their vulnerability to HIV.
+Sex workers are often stigmatised, marginalised and criminalised by the societies in which they live.
+In various ways, these factors contribute to their vulnerability to HIV.

 For example, a sex worker who is raped will generally have little hope of bringing charges against their attacker.
 This lack of protection leaves sex workers open to abuse, violence and rape, creating an environment which can facilitate HIV transmission.17

 Injecting drug use

-Researchers investigating HIV prevalence among female sex workers (FSW) have raised particular concerns about epidemics in Eastern Europe and Central Asia, where there is a significant overlap between sex work and injecting drug use.21
+Researchers investigating HIV prevalence among sex workers have raised particular concerns about epidemics in Eastern Europe and Central Asia, where there is a significant overlap between sex work and injecting drug use.21